ravoni4devs/argonauth/README.md

 - SetTokenOptions: Configures JWT token settings (secret, expiration, audience, issuer).

 ### API Endpoints

+Note: The routes /argonauth/private and /argonauth/public are used in the examples for demonstration purposes only.
+You can replace them with any route structure that fits your application.

 After registering handlers, Argonauth provides the following endpoints: